-Test mode for the BWC-1 provides an automatic build-up test that can be used to verify system calibration prior to shipping or receiving a transaction.
-Use of the automatic build-up test requires a system with in-place test weights like that shown in Figure 8-1, with the BWC-1 wired to control raising and lowering of the test weights.
+Test mode for the BWC-1 provides both manual and automatic build-up tests that can be used to verify system calibration prior to shipping or receiving a transaction.
+Use of the automatic build-up test requires a system with in-place test weights like that shown in Figure 8-1, with the BWC-1 wired to control raising and lowering of the test weights; manual build-up tests can use either manually- or indicator-controlled test weights.
+Test weight control is set using the WEIGHTS parameter on the CONFIG menu (see Section 3.2.1 on page 25).